Kannur International Airport: History

 On 26 November 2013, KIAL and Larsen & Toubro Ltd are scheduled to sign a contract on construction work at the airport.
 In January 2014, The Kerala State Government Minister for Excise and Ports announced the Kerala State Government and AAI plan to sign an MoU on the equity structure of Kannur International Airport Limited.

-Construction work of the airport was inaugurated by Defence Minister and senior Congress leader A. K. Antony on 2 February 2014.
+Construction work at the airport was inaugurated by Defence Minister and senior Congress leader A. K. Antony on 2 February 2014.
 On 29 February 2016, The first trial flight was landed and Chief Minister Oommen Chandy Flag off for the inauguration of Runway.

 Kannur International Airport commenced operations on 9 December 2018.
 The first commercial aircraft to operate out of the airport was Air India Express IX 715 (Boeing 737-800) to Abu Dhabi, which took off at 10:13 (IST) on the same day.
 The flight was jointly flagged off by the Chief Minister of Kerala, Pinarayi Vijayan and Union Minister for Civil Aviation, Suresh Prabhu.

-Aircraft of several foreign airlines touched down for the first time at Kannur international airport in June 2020 as part of the repatriation flights arranged owing to the COVID-19.
+Aircraft of several foreign airlines touched down for the first time at Kannur International Airport in June 2020 as part of the repatriation flights arranged owing to the COVID-19.

 Widebody aircraft also landed for the first time in June.
 Airbus A330-200 of Kuwait Airways, was the first foreign airline and also the first widebody aircraft that landed at Kannur.
-The aircraft of Kuwait Airways,Fly Dubai,Jazeera Airways,Salam Air,Gulf Air,Air Arabia, Etihad Airways,Saudia, and Oman Air operated to and from Kannur during June–August 2020 as repatriation/chartered flights.
+The aircraft of Kuwait Airways, Fly Dubai, Jazeera Airways, Salam Air, Gulf Air, Air Arabia, Etihad Airways, Saudia, and Oman Air operated to and from Kannur during June–August 2020 as repatriation/chartered flights.

-Though several international airlines have reportedly shown interest in operating from Kannur, they are unable to operate regularly scheduled flights from Kannur airport as the airport lacks ‘point of call’ status.